giaccone/senn/README.md

     * Python SENN: 9.105 mA
     * Fortran SENN: 9.1 mA

-It is necessary a small difference (9.105 mA vs 9.1 mA) in the magnitude of the stimulus for a perfect overlap the curve.
-Likely for some difference in the solution of the difference equations of the model.
+It is necessary a small difference (9.105 mA vs 9.1 mA) in the magnitude of the stimulus for a perfect overlap the curves.
+Likely for some difference in the solution of the differential equations of the model.
 Results are shown in Figure 3.

 <p align="center">
 <img src="./benchmark/sine_fortranSENN_comparison.png" width="500">